chetanty/coiny/README.md

 # Welcome to Coiny
-A project by Chetan Tyagi and David Pham
+A project by Chetan Tyagi and David Pham.

 Winner of [DevelopEd 3.0](https://devpost.com/software/coiny), Wildcard category.